 “Take off your sweater.”
-He then turned from her and started grabbing some of his gear.
+He turned from her and grabbed his gear.

-Gwen shed the clothing in question and watched him closely.
+Gwen shed the clothing in question and watched him.
 When he turned to her, she held out her arms and waited for him to make the next move.
-Her long, black hair hung in a thick ponytail that fell over one of her shoulders.
-Her tank was well worn, the words on it hard to make out.
+Her long, black hair hung in a thick ponytail falling over one of her shoulders.
+Well-worn, the words on her tank were hard to make out.

-“’Kay…so…” He started fitting her with his pads, which were way too big.
+“’Kay…so…” He fitted her with his pads, which were way too big.
 He grabbed a roll of tape.
 “Let’s try this.”
-He started winding the tape around her forearms, and Gwen scowled as she stood still.
+He wound the tape around her forearms, and Gwen scowled as she stood still.

 He chuckled as she stepped into his breezers.
 Gwen laughed too, her hands struggling to hold them up.
 “This isn’t going to work, Morgan.
 I look silly.”

-“Naw…” He took the tape and started winding it around her hips and middle several times.
+“Naw…” He took the tape and wound it around her hips and middle several times.
 “You’re not gonna be wearing it for long, so you’ll be fine.”
-He then pulled his practice jersey over her gear.
+He pulled his practice jersey over her gear.
 He stepped back and observed her with a smile.
 “Can I take your picture to show Sam?”

-“No.” There was a very uncomfortable expression on her face.
+“No.” There was an uncomfortable expression on her face.

 “Want any gloves?”
-He held up his pair, shaking them.
+He held a pair, shaking them.

-“No.” She let out an annoyed huff, her voice slightly whiny.
+“No.” She let out an annoyed huff, and her voice was whiny.
 “Can we just start the race already?”